Vanisherzd/Ephemeris-Extension-PoC/README.md

 ---

 ## CWE Types
 - CWE-290: Authentication Bypass by Spoofing
 - CWE-295: Improper Certificate Validation

 ---

 ## Reference
 Huang, Qi-Jie.
 "A Study of GPS Spoofing Attack to Mobile Terminals."
 Master's Thesis, National Kaohsiung University of Science and Technology, July 2024.

 ---

 ## Additional Notes
 The research was conducted using BladeRF xA4 as the SDR device and `gps-sdr-sim` for generating spoofed GPS signals.
-Experiments were performed in both indoor and outdoor environments, confirming the effectiveness and broad applicability of the Ephemeris Extension Attack on both iOS and Android systems.
+Experiments were performed in both indoor and outdoor environments, confirming the effectiveness and broad applicability of the Ephemeris Extension Attack on both iOS and Android systems, including navigation services like Apple CarPlay and Android Auto.

 ---

+##